 - TFR is highest in sub-Saharan Africa, at 4.6.

 - Almost half of all people now live in a country or area where TFR is below the replacement rate.

 - Fertility rates are expected to fall worldwide, to the point where no country is expected to have fertility of more than five births per woman by 2050.

 Populations are also affected by death rates, net migration and the proportion of people of childbearing age.
-Populations of countries with fertility rates below replacement level often continue to experience natural increase (births minus deaths) for some time.
+Populations of countries with fertility rates below replacement level often continue to experience natural increases (births minus deaths) for some time.
 In particular, where birth rates have recently been high, when the babies born in that period reach childbearing age they increase the number of families, even though the size of their families is smaller than in the previous generation.
-This is called ‘demographic momentum’ and means that the impact of changes in fertility normally take many decades to be reflected in population.
+This is called ‘demographic momentum’ and means that the impact of changes in fertility normally takes many decades to be reflected in population.

 The effect of migration

 Many countries with less than replacement rate are also growing due to net migration.
 When immigration is greater than emigration, this increases numbers of people directly but it can also increase the birth rate.
 This is usually because migrants tend to be younger people of working age, so are more likely to have children than the average for the existing population, and because in some cases, they come from countries or cultures with traditionally higher fertility rates and family sizes.

 In other countries, net migration is outward, meaning their populations are decreasing, or growing at a smaller rate than they otherwise would.
 When the people leaving are of reproductive age (which is usually the case), emigration causes the fertility rate to fall even further.
 In some cases, these countries also have low fertility rates already (such as Bulgaria and Romania).